csgroen/consensusMIBCweb/README.md

 ## Run the app

-You can run the app using:
+You can run the app by pasting the following code in R:

 ```{r}
 library(shiny)